David955/bogey/README.md

 ## Why?
 Copilot AI was reason I deleted all my projects from GitHub.
 Using one of the largest sharing point of open source community as tool for development of proprietary AI is in **complete violation** of free software values and licences that protects many projects here.
 Thus "Bogey" was created to generate invalid inputs for Copilot.
 As one of 83 million people using GitHub I have less than 0.000001% impact on learning of Copilot.
 But with your help we can make a difference.
+And please note: Git itself is a great tool, please consider alternatives to Github like [Savannah](https://savannah.gnu.org/) or self hosting git server [(Git documentation 4.4 - Setting Up the Server).](https://git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server)

 ## How to run?
 Clone this repo to location of your choice.
 In terminal, navigate to the cloned repo and run script in any shell you prefer.
 For most people it will be bash: